 Innovation Attaché NetworkInnovation attachés are based at Dutch embassies and consulates.
 They assist Dutch companies doing business abroad.
 For instance, by introducing them to potential partners, like research institutions or other companies.

-Smart IndustryThe Smart Industry initiative aims to strengthen Dutch industries by promoting the use of cutting-edge IT and technology, like 3D printing, nanotechnology and robots.
+Smart IndustryThe Smart Industry initiative (in Dutch) aims to strengthen Dutch industries by promoting the use of cutting-edge IT and technology, like 3D printing, nanotechnology and robots.

 Innovative Future Fund